A list of snowboarding & downhill skiing destinations in Manitoba to enjoy 2019-20 winter season.

 How much:

-Winter recreation abound with skiing, snowboarding, cross country skiing and snowmobiling.
-There are beginner, intermediate and advance runs available.
-There are over 22 groomed downhill ski runs with two runs almost 3/4 mile with 450 vertical and unmarked cross-country ski trails, 2.22 km snowshoe trail, snowmobile trails.
+Winter recreation abounds with skiing, snowboarding, cross-country skiing and snowmobiling.
+There are beginner, intermediate and advanced runs available.
+There are over 22 groomed downhill ski runs, with two runs almost 3/4 mile, 450 vertical and unmarked cross-country ski trails, a 2.22 km snowshoe trail, and snowmobile trails.
 Details

 Where: